Cutbert1/Corby-Conservation-Club/README.md

 ```
 ![Image showing the output of the program](./assets/images/readme-images/gallery-page.jpg).
 #### Register Form
 Responsive registration form created to accept First name, Last Name, Email address and radio button to select label options.
-It is expected that any none text input on email address, first and last name will through up an error message.
+It is expected that any none text input on email address, first and last name will throw up an error message.
 Users are also restricted to select only one label.
 ```html
 <form id="registration-form" action="https://formdump.codeinstitute.net" method="POST">
     <h2>Register with us!<i class="fa-solid fa-handshake"></i></h2>